Asbestos Awareness Course Practice Test: Mock Questions for the UK UKATA Exam

 Asbestos is a name given to over 30 different types of materials all based around the compound magnesium silicate.
 Mixed with other metals which have crystallized due to volcanic action.

 There are two types of asbestos which has been used in the construction industry from bricks and roofs to ceiling and floor tiles.
 Asbestos was also used in the automotive industry in the manufacture of brake components.

 Amphiboles, referred to as blue, brown and tremolite asbestos.

 Serpentine referred to as white asbestos ( chrysotile)

-Until its ban in the UK in 1985, asbestos was mainly used to manufacture textured finishing, thermal insulation, insulating boards, rope, cement sheets, pipes and car parts.
+Until its ban in the UK in 1985, asbestos was mainly used to manufacture textured finishing, thermal insulation, insulating boards, rope, cement sheets, pipes and many different car parts.

 Asbestos was mined in the USA, USSR, Canada, South Africa and Australia as well as many other countries.
-It is still used today in third world countries.
+It is still used today in third world countries unchecked and unregulated.